Eritrean Liberation Front: Internal problems (1966–1971)

 The internal political conflicts and recent military losses experienced by the ELF in the late 1960s convinced members that the ELF had to be restructured.
 The resulting movement became known as the Eslah movement.
 The Eslah movement first merged zones three and five together in September 1968, forming the Tripartite Unity Forces.
 However, this unification did not resolve the ELF's internal division, which led to the Adobha conference between ELF leadership in August 1969.
 This conference abolished the Zonal Command system and instead redivided Eritrea into three regions.
 The ELF experienced significant military victories in the aftermath of the 1969 conference, the most prominent of those being the assassination of Ethiopian General Tshomi Ergetu in late 1970.
 Nonetheless, Ethiopia struck back with the bombing of Keren on Christmas Eve, 1970.
-Hundreds of women and children died, leading French newspaperman Andre Fontaine of Le Monde to remark that the Ethiopians had successfully destabilized the Eritrean independence movement.
+Hundreds of women and children died, French journalist Andre Fontaine of Le Monde to remark that the Ethiopians had successfully destabilized the Eritrean independence movement.